tritemio/FRETBursts/README.md

 Thanks to the excellent [Matplotlib](http://matplotlib.org/) library, FRETBursts can produce publication-quality plots out of the box.

-FRETBursts can load one of the sample datasets (soon to be released) or any arbitrary binary timestamps data, providing a suitable loader function.
+FRETBursts can load one of the sample datasets [1] or any arbitrary binary timestamps data, providing a suitable loader function.
 Writing a loader function is extremely easy thanks to the [binary loading capabilities](http://docs.scipy.org/doc/numpy/reference/routines.io.html)